In-ear monitor: Wire

 IEMs typically feature a wire-over-ear or wire (straight) down design.

-Wire down is easier to put in with one hand, making it more popular for casual use, where it maybe inserted and removed multiple times per day.
+Wire down is easier to put in with one hand, making it more popular for casual use, where it may be inserted and removed multiple times per day.
 It can also be more comfortable, as wearing wire-over-ear with glasses may cause extra pressure and chafing behind the ears.

 Wire-over-ear is preferred for professional use, providing a more discreet (run wire behind back, in shirt), secure fit (wire hooks onto ears) with reduced microphonics.

-Some wires may come with MMCX connectors to allow replacement once worn out, add-ons like in-line microphone or bluetooth connectivity or upgrading to cables of higher quality or different appearance.
+Some wires may come with MMCX connectors to allow replacement once worn out, to support add-ons like in-line microphone or Bluetooth connectivity or upgrading to cables of higher quality or different appearance.

 Safety

 Many performers choose to use IEMs as a way to reduce their overall exposure to loud sound and prevent hearing loss.
-However, education on the use of IEMs is a crucial factor for limiting exposure as performers have a tendency to set their IEMs to similar intensity levels that were previously used in their floor monitors.
+However, education on the use of IEMs is a crucial factor for limiting exposure, as performers have a tendency to set their IEMs to similar intensity levels that were previously used in their floor monitors.
 Musicians need to train themselves to listen at lower levels to take full advantage of the sound level reduction capability of IEMs.

 Some musicians with two IEMs may choose to take out one of them during a performance to hear more ambient sound.
-The increased risk of hearing damage in this scenario are twofold.
-Removing one IEM negates the improvement in signal-to-noise ratio from isolation and the binaural summation effect which causes an increase in perceived loudness from using two sound sources.
+The increased risk of hearing damage in this scenario is twofold.
+Removing one IEM negates the improvement in signal-to-noise ratio from isolation and the binaural summation effect, which causes an increase in perceived loudness from using two sound sources.
 Therefore, the performer will likely turn up the IEM in the other ear to improve the signal-to-noise ratio.
 Also, the ear without an IEM is potentially exposed to loud ambient sound.

 Many IEMS use peak limiters or compressors to limit potential damage from sudden loud sounds.
 However, this does not prevent the performer from turning up the IEM to unsafe levels.